-Mandatory data Mandatory data in the example Notes Country or place of origin (only for certain food categories) Country of origin is mandatory information only for certain food categories such as olive oil, fruits and vegetables, bananas, honey, fish, wine, eggs, beef and beef products, fresh, chilled and frozen pork, sheep and goat meat, and poultry.
-Instructions for use or preparation, when in the absence of such instructions proper use of the food would not be possible For drinks containing more than 1.2% vol. alcohol, the actual alcoholic strength Nutrition declaratio n Average nutritional value in 100 g: Energy 538 kcal; Fats 33.4 g, of which saturated fatty acids 14.6; Carbohydrates 53 g, of which sugars 46 g; Proteins 9 g; Salt 0.4 Certain food categories, such as salt, table sweeteners, herbs, spices or their mixtures, vinegar.
-Herbal and fruit infusions, tea and coffee are exempt from the nutrition declaration requirement (The list of foods which are exempted from the requirement of the mandatory nutrition g exempted from the requirement of the mandatory nutrition declaration is given in Annex V of Regulation No. 1169/2011 on the provision of food information to consumer).
-For certain food types or categories Annex III establishes additional mandatory data E.g. drinks with increased caffeine content, food containing sweeteners
+Country or place of origin (only for certain food categories) Country of origin is mandatory information only for certain food categories such as olive oil, fruits and vegetables, bananas, honey, fish, wine, eggs, beef and beef products, fresh, chilled and frozen pork, sheep and goat meat, and poultry.

+Mandatory data Mandatory data in the example Notes Instructions for use or preparation, when in the absence of such instructions proper food use would not be possible For drinks containing more than 1.2% vol. alcohol, the actual alcoholic strength by volume Nutrition declaratio n Average nutritional value in 100 g: Energy 538 kcal; Fats 33.4 g, of which saturated fatty acids 14.6; Carbohydrates 53 g, of which sugars 46 g; Proteins 9 g; Salt 0.4 g Certain food categories, such as salt, table sweeteners, herbs, spices or their mixtures, vinegar.
+Herbal and fruit infusions, tea and coffee are exempt from the nutrition declaration requirement (The list of foods which are exempted from the requirement of the mandatory nutrition declaration is given in Annex V of Regulation No. 1169/2011 on the provision of food information to consumers).
+For certain food types or categories Annex III establishes additional mandatory data E.g. drinks with increased caffeine content, food containing sweeteners LOT L 1121927 If a food is marked with a minimum durability date, with LOT day, month and year, then this is not mandatory data.